danieljancar/votevault/docs/DEV_ACTIONS.md

 The greetings action is a simple action that sends a greeting message to the user that triggered the action.
 It is used to make the new contributors feel welcome and make them aware of the guidelines and best practices.

+## Release

+We have a fully automated release process that is triggered by a Github Action.
+The release process is based on the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+The action gets triggered when pushing the latest changes to `master` branch.
+It publishes a new Github release with the latest changes and updates the `CHANGELOG.md` file, also it publishes the new apps to our servers (Github Pages).